 The course includes the definition and measurement of crime, problems of official statistics, requirements for theories, a critical discussion of various theories, such as deterrence, anomie, learning, labeling, social disorganization, social control, situational action theory, Marxist and feminist theory, and prevention strategies.

 The course includes various concepts such as rationality, limited rationality, heuristics and biases, and discusses related problems as well as empirical analyses.

 DRUG USE AND MEDICALISATION

-The course focuses on medical and non-medical strategies to enhance (cognitive performance) including the definition and prevalence of enhancement, enhancement strategies (e.g., nutrition, meditation, prescription drugs, sports), theories (such as social learning, self-control, theory of planned behavior, strain, and rational choice theory), the ethical discussion, regulation and prevention strategies.
+The course focuses on medical and non-medical strategies to enhance cognitive performance including the definition and prevalence of enhancement, strategies for enhancement (e.g., nutrition, meditation, prescription drugs, sports), theories (such as social learning, self-control, theory of planned behavior, strain, and rational choice theory), the ethical discussion, regulation and prevention strategies.

 The course includes the discussion of the relevance and the precision of research questions of BSc, MSc, and PhD projects, of postulated hypotheses, research designs, data analysis, findings, limitations, and aims for future research as well as research ethics, research integrity, and publication strategies.